 1999 Country Coach Intrigue – 40’ Class A diesel motorhome

 In March 2018, we purchased this RV from a dealership.
 This much older Class A diesel pusher motorhome had a single slideout, over 200k miles on the odometer, and needed an Ultimate RV Makeover.
 We lived, worked, and traveled full-time in this motorhome for about two and a half years.
 Take the original tour of it here.

 Next, here are our two part time RVs

 2019 Casita Freedom Deluxe – 17’ fiberglass travel trailer

 This cute little towable camper trailer (no slides) was purchased in July of 2020 while we still had our big Country Coach motorhome.
-We did some part time travel with it while we still had the big coach.
-Then we kept the Casita for part time RVing after we bought a home base and sold the big motorhome.
-We towed this 17’ fiberglass camper behind the same Jeep Cherokee Trailhawk that we previously towed behind our Class A motorhomes.
+We did some part-time travel with it while we still had the big coach.
+Then we kept the Casita for part-time RVing after we bought a home base and sold the big motorhome.
+We towed this 17’ fiberglass camper behind the Jeep Cherokee Trailhawk we previously towed behind our Class A motorhomes.
 You can watch our Casita camper tour here.

 2017 Winnebago Navion – 25’ Class C mini motorhome